 The Fund's capital corresponds to the net assets attributable to holders of redeemable units.
 The Fund's capital is managed in accordance with the Fund's investment objectives, policies and restrictions, as outlined in the Fund's offering memorandum.
-Changes in the Fund's capital during the first semester of 2023 and 2022 are reflected in the interim statements of changes in net assets attributable to holders of redeemable units.
+Changes in the Fund's capital during the six-month periods ended June 30, 2023 and 2022 are reflected in the interim statement of changes in net assets attributable to holders of redeemable units.

 The Manager intends to choose and manage the investments using a disciplined fundamental approach that consists of an intensive and continuous research process for investment opportunities in a wide selection of financial instruments from different types of issuers (governments, companies, financial institutions).
-The Manager also determines the moment when the portfolios' securities must be traded for other issuers' securities or for securities with different maturities in order to improve the portfolio's return and/or limit risk.
+The Manager also determines the moment when the portfolios' securities must be traded for other issuers' securities in order to improve their return and/or limit risk.